mamun2519/c-plus-plus-programming/readme.md

 ## Basic Array related problem

-- Given two verctors arr1[] and arr2[] of size m and n sorted in increasing order.
+- Given two vectors arr1[] and arr2[] of size m and n sorted in increasing order.
 Merge The two Arrays into a single sorted array of size m+ n
 - example

 ```jsx
 input: (arr1 = [1, 2, 3]), (arr2 = [4, 5, 6]);
 outPut: arr = [1, 2, 3, 4, 5, 6];
 ```

+- Solution this problem